 In an interview for Backpacker Magazine, search and rescue (SAR) statistician Rober Koester notes, "The typical lost hiker ... hasn't packed any survival equipment.
 I'm not talking fancy stuff here, but most don't even carry the Ten Essentials."
 At the end of the interview he recommends, "Carry the Ten Essentials in your pack—even on dayhikes."
 Also, for those of us who hike in areas with no cell coverage and no other people, the time has come for an "eleventh essential": a satellite communicator.
 Not every remote-country hiker can afford one yet, but I hope that will change.

 Like the Ten Essentials, my Five Principles are designed to help you develop skills and habits that will keep you alive, healthy, and happy in the wilds.
 I also recommend that you read the interview with Robert Koester, to see what kinds of mistake trigger search and rescue missions.
 After you read the interview, the principles I list may not seem so arbitrary.
+You may also want to read my blog about safety measures for large group hikes, written in response to an incident here in New Mexico.

 1. If you're a padawan, find a Yoda.